Lajat: Byzantine period

-The Romans were succeeded by the Byzantine Empire in Syria during the mid-4th century CE.
+The Romans were succeeded by the Byzantine Empire in Syria during the mid-4th century AD.
 For the following three centuries, Trachonitis saw a huge uptick in settlement and building activity.
 Among the major Byzantine-era settlements were Bosor (modern Busra al-Harir), Zorava, Jirrin, Sur, Deir al-Juwani, Rimea, Umm al-Zaytun, Shaqra and Harran.
 There are at least thirty sites in the Lajat with ruins tracing back to the Byzantine era.
-The Byzantine era saw the expansion of Christianity in the regions surrounding the Lajat, but there archaeological evidence indicates that Christianity only affected a few Lajat villages, particularly those along its southwestern edges, until the mid 6th century.
+The Byzantine era saw the expansion of Christianity in the regions surrounding the Lajat, but there archaeological evidence indicates that Christianity only affected a few Lajat villages, particularly those along its southwestern edges, until the mid-6th century.
 One of the earliest known Christian communities in Trachonitis was Sur (ancient name unknown), which had a Christian edifice dated to 458.

 Zorava was the cosmopolitan capital of Byzantine Trachonitis.
 Its pagan temple was replaced by the martyrium of Saint George in 515 and the town became a bishopric in 542.
 There are no earlier indications of a Christian presence in Zorava.
 In addition to its Arab inhabitants, the town had a Greek-speaking community (Greek was the lingua franca of Byzantine Syria), made up mostly of army veterans, who themselves were likely ethnic Arabs recruited from the province.
 By the mid-6th century, the Arabs of Trachonitis had largely become Christians with the cult of Saint Elijah being predominant; the cult of Saint Sergius was dominant in Trachonitis' neighboring regions.
 In Harran, a bilingual Arabic-Greek inscription dated from 568 describes the construction of a martyrium built by a local Arab phylarch.